gsoftcolombia/github-actions/README.md

-# iac-template
+# github-actions

-This repository contains the basic configuration that any future infrastructure repository requires, use it as a creation template please.
+This is the main repo where our github actions and also general technical documentation are located.